The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 20 June 2024

-About: This gall on ash is the work a jumping plant louse belonging to the Psyllopsis fraxini species aggregate.
+About: This gall on ash is the work of a jumping plant louse belonging to the Psyllopsis fraxini species aggregate.
 These jumping plant lice can be found in various corners of Great Britain.

 Puccinia urticata